Thailand · South East Asia

 Getting to Pattaya

 Minivans from Bangkok’s Ekkamai or Mo Chit stations run every 30 minutes and cost 120–150 THB.
 The trip takes about two hours.
 Buses depart from Bangkok’s Northern Bus Terminal (Mo Chit) and drop you at Pattaya’s Bali Hai Pier.
-Book tickets online via 12GoAsia to secure the cheapest fares.
+Book tickets online via transport booking sites to secure the cheapest fares.

 🚖